 “There aren’t enough hours in a day.”
 Certainly sounds like a valid reason for why you're not meeting your fitness goals.
-You’ve got to be up at 6 AM, whip together breakfast, get out the door by 8, and stay on the grind until the end of business.
+You’ve got to be up at 6 AM, whip together breakfast, get out the door by 7, and stay on the grind until the end of business.
 Perhaps you have a project that keeps you late or other obligations that pull you away from your routine, and dedicating an hour for three to five days a week to gym sessions just isn’t mathematically possible.
 But it's all about priorities.
 And if yours include maintaining a functioning body, you just ran out of excuses.
-Deduct all of the times you refresh your Facebook news feed, pick your nose and small-talk your least favorite coworker from your weekly schedule and you've got time enough for this workout.
+Deduct all of the times you refresh your Twitter feed and small talk, and you've got time enough for this workout.
 All you need is 20 minutes a day, three days a week.

 DAY ONE: MONDAY (20 MINUTES)